 - Custom dimensions in GA4 are registered event parameters — the data is collected whether or not you register them, but it's only visible in reports after registration.

-- You have 50 event-scoped and 25 user-scoped dimension slots — use them strategically and audit regularly.
+- You have 50 event-scoped and 25 user-scoped dimension slots on standard properties — use them strategically and audit regularly.

-- Choose the correct scope: event-scoped for data that varies per interaction, user-scoped for stable user attributes.
+- Choose the correct scope: event-scoped for data that varies per interaction, user-scoped for stable user attributes, session-scoped (360 only) for session-level context.

 - Never put PII in dimension values — hash or exclude sensitive data before it reaches GA4.